jakobsack/podscribe/README.md

 Styling is done using [tailwindcss](https://tailwindcss.com/).

+Most SVG icons are inspired from icons on [SVG Repo](https://www.svgrepo.com).

 # Code quality

 I've been programming for years, but I'm relatively new to Rust, the Loco